tridnguyen97/CoverMaster/README.md

 # CoverMaster

-This python programe allows you to download song cover arts from Spotify or Soundcloud and then embeds them to your MP3 files.
+This python programme allows you to download song cover arts from Spotify or Soundcloud and then embeds them to your MP3 files.
 This project contains two main files.

 ![ezgif com-optimize](https://user-images.githubusercontent.com/55880211/78372532-07624f80-75e7-11ea-8ff8-43c1c19e2dfd.gif)